 Be a role model

 Before you even utter a word, the best way to promote safe practices in the workplace is to make sure you’re being a role model.
-It will be difficult for employees or colleagues to take you seriously when it comes to safety if you’re not behaving as you should.
+It will be difficult for employees or colleagues to take you seriously when it comes to safety if you’re not behaving as you should and in a safe manner.
 If you’re not wearing your safety gear, your workmate may not take kindly to you telling them to do so.
 Also, always ensure you’re enthusiastic and diligent about safety training to highlight how seriously you take it.

 Go to the top

 Examine some of the reasons why your workmate may not be acting safely, could it simply be because they haven’t received the correct training or don’t have access to the right equipment?
-In this case, it may be wise to speak directly to your employer or HR department to help rectify the situation.
+In this case, it may be wise to speak directly with your manager or HR department to get to the bottom of the issue.

 From their perspective

 It’s important to think about why your workmate isn’t taking safety seriously.
 Do they just think they’re not at risk, are they daydreaming, is it the culture that safety is seen as a ‘joke’ or not important, or are they just not aware?
-The reasons why can help you decide on the best approach to dealing with them.
+The reasons why can help you decide the best approach to having a chat to them about the safety concerns.

 - Low-risk employment: Just because you sit behind a desk, doesn’t mean that you can’t be injured.
 Leaving boxes or clutter around a work area is just one situation that can cause a significant injury.
 Slip, trips and falls are one of the leading causes of workplace injuries.
 A simple gentle reminder to colleagues may be all it takes to help them change their ways.